Photographing a Black Dog

-- The camera wants everything to be gray, 18% gray to be more precise.
-So the black dog would be gray.
+- The camera wants everything to be gray.
+18% gray to be more precise.
+So, according to the camera, the black dog would be gray.
 BTW, it’s the same with snow, the camera wants the snow to be gray and not white and bright.

 - Black dogs are black (duh!).
-Black is the lack of reflection of the light.
-But we need light with both shadows and highlights to define the body, without these it would be just a ‘black blob’.
+Black itself is not a colour, it is the lack of reflection of the light.
+But we need light with both shadows and highlights to define the body.
+Without the shadows AND the highlights, the black dog would be just a ‘black blob’.

 There are a few solutions:

-- My preference is to switch to a Black & White photo like this one.
+- Switch to a Black & White photo like this one.

-- Increase contrast but then the shadows become really black and ‘photoshop here we come…’
+- Increase the contrast in post-processing but then the shadows become really black and ’photoshop here we come…’

 Camera: Canon 7DMk2 ISO 1250 and 1/320s